Tiny Titans: Mosquitoes outmaneuver elephants—outmaneuver your own ‘elephants’ with small, sharp skills. What’s your mini-superpower?

 Elephants are strong.
 Mosquitoes are nimble.
 Guess which one survives a surprise thunderstorm?

 Waffle Willa taught herself coding on her lunch break.
-When her company downsized, she pivoted to freelance web design like a boss.
+When her company downsized, she pivoted to freelance web design like a pro.
 Flexibility turned into freedom.
 That’s mosquito magic.

 ✍️ Note to Self: Greatness doesn’t always roar.
-Sometimes, it buzzes quietly in the background—tiny skills, smart choices, and a rhythm that becomes unstoppable.
-What’s your mosquito move?
+Sometimes, it buzzes—tiny skills, smart choices, and a rhythm that becomes unstoppable.

 Pick one small, sharp skill you already have—and aim it at a big ol’ challenge in your life.
 No capes required.